SoftServeInc/chatbot-genai-template/templates/api-rag.md

 - `POST /create` - Create a new RAG document from text content
 - `POST /upload` - Upload a file (txt, pdf, docx) and create a RAG document
+  - **Note**: PDF files only extract text content.
+Images, tables, and other non-text elements are not extracted.
 - `GET /` - Get a paginated list of all RAG documents
 - `GET /{document_id}` - Get a single RAG document by ID
 - `PATCH /{document_id}` - Update a RAG document's title, content, or metadata (regenerates embedding if content changed)